protonemedia/laravel-guidelines/README.md

 ### Security

 * Implement CSP and other security-related headers from the start.
 Don't think of it as an after sight.
 * Protect your app against Cross-site scripting (XSS).
-Not only escape user input at the front-end, but use the [XSS Protection Middleware package](https://github.com/protonemedia/laravel-xss-protection) to sanitizes request input.
+Not only escape user input at the front-end but use the [XSS Protection Middleware package](https://github.com/protonemedia/laravel-xss-protection) to sanitize request input.
-* Prefer uploading files to an external service like S3, instead of allowing file uploads directly to your app server.
+* Prefer uploading files to an external service like S3 instead of allowing file uploads directly to your app server.
 You may prevent file uploads with the XSS package.

 ### Database and Eloquent